elenaspb2019/ClickHouse/docs/en/query_language/agg_functions/reference.md

 ## medianTDigest {#medianTDigest}

-Computes median or 2-quantile of numeric data set uses the [t-digest](https://github.com/tdunning/t-digest/blob/master/docs/t-digest-paper/histo.pdf) algorithm.
+Computes median of numeric data set uses the [t-digest](https://github.com/tdunning/t-digest/blob/master/docs/t-digest-paper/histo.pdf) algorithm.
 The calculating value depends on the order of running the query, and is nondeterministic.

 Maximal error is 1% and memory consumption is log(n), where 'n' is the number of values.